Pastry Wrapped Caramel Apples

 - 2 tablespoons sugar

 - 1 tablespoon water

 - 4 medium Granny Smith apples, peeled

-- 10-ounce package of Trader Joe's puff pastry (or another brand of puff pastry may be substituted)
+- 10-ounce package of Trader Joe's or Dufour puff pastry

 - Vanilla ice cream

 - Preheat oven to 400º.

 - Stir the cinnamon and sugar together in a small bowl.